 Not far away is the Fugui Lighthouse that marks the northernmost point of Taiwan.
 It’s not particularly scenic or unusual and unfortunately you can’t actually enter the lighthouse itself, but it’s worth taking a stroll to since it’s so nearby.

-From Danshui Bus Station, take Taiwan Tourist Shuttle Bus 862, also known as the Crown Northern Shuttle Bus Line or 皇冠北海岸線 towards Guihou Fishing Harbour and drop at the Fugui Cape Lighthouse (Laomei Green Reef) stop 富貴角燈塔(老梅綠石槽)
+How to get there: From Danshui Bus Station, take Taiwan Tourist Shuttle Bus 862, also known as the Crown Northern Shuttle Bus Line or 皇冠北海岸線 towards Guihou Fishing Harbour and drop at the Fugui Cape Lighthouse (Laomei Green Reef) stop 富貴角燈塔(老梅綠石槽)

 Up in the hills of Jinshan is a beautiful museum that features one of Taiwan’s most established artists and sculptors Juming 朱銘.
 What’s unusual about this museum is that it’s more outdoors than indoors – Juming is famous for his large figurines and rather than keep them sheltered in galleries, most of his works have been placed in serene gardens, resulting in the Juming Museum becoming Taiwan’s largest outdoor art gallery.

 Juming is particularly famous for his series of Taichi statues that are spread out in a lovely green field – I do like how he manages to convey a sense of movement and humanity even in hard unwieldy material like rock.
-There are some indoor galleries on site with rotating exhibitions of his newer works.
+There are some indoor galleries on-site with rotating exhibitions of his newer works.

 Walking around the museum is a nice way to enjoy the hillsides of Jinshan – it can get a little cloudy up in the hills, but on a clear day you can also see the neighbouring Chin Pao San Cemetery with its neat rows of graves along the hillside, and also famous for being the grave of famous Taiwanese songstress Teresa Teng.

-Up in the hills of Jinshan, you can take the same Taiwan Tourist Shuttle Bus 862, also known as the Crown Northern Shuttle Bus Line or 皇冠北海岸線 from Danshui towards Guihou Fishing Harbour and drop at the Juming Museum Stop.
+How to get there: Up in the hills of Jinshan, you can take the same Taiwan Tourist Shuttle Bus 862, also known as the Crown Northern Shuttle Bus Line or 皇冠北海岸線 from Danshui towards Guihou Fishing Harbour and drop at the Juming Museum Stop.
 Check with the bus driver whether the bus stops as there are certain buses that do not make this stop on their route.

 Alternatively, there are free museum shuttle buses from the Jinshan District Office.